dubcanada/TideSDKLite/doc/README.md

 The exposed API is documented in the folder source/API/.
 The old YML docs have been converted into Javascript skeletons with doctags.

-Every module and object of titanium is exposed in its own JS file.
+Every module and object of tide is exposed in its own JS file.